kraftcoding/Hangfire-OPC-Labs-v1.x/README.md

-# Hangfire-Samples-.NET-4.8
+# Hangfire-OPC-Labs_.NET-4.8

-Sample projects for Hangfire with minimal functionality.
+Solution containing MVC application with Hangfire (includes a console and Windows server project for Hangfire).

 ## Requirements